Justin-Ngai/Medallion-for-FMP-Articles/README.md

 This project focuses on:
 - ingesting text data using AWS Lambda and scheduled jobs
 - staging semi-structured text data in AWS SageMaker Lakehouse
-- organizing raw text into consistent schemas that support a basic semantic layer
+- organizing raw text into an event based schema that supports making analyzing events